PelleWhitebear/Multi-Modal-Data-Management/landing_zone/README.md

 ### `delete.py`
 - Deletes all buckets and elements inside them, since MinIO does not allow deletion in its Web UI.

+### `ingest_games.py`
+- Meant to be executed periodically, ingests a new and updated set of videogame data inputs, saving them in the temporal landing zone.

-### `ingest.py`
+### `ingest_media.py`
-- Meant to be executed periodically, ingests a new and updated set of data inputs, saving them in the temporal landing zone.
+- Meant to be executed periodically, ingests a new and updated set of media data inputs, saving them in the temporal landing zone.

 ### `move_to_persistent.py`
 - Moves all elements inside the temporal landing zone to the persistent landing zone, deleting everything from the former when done.